Telecom Billing Quick Guide

 Open item accounting: This method allows payments to be allocated to specific invoices.
 Open item accounting is particularly useful when dealing with payments from business customers.

 A customer can make payment using different payment methods that are supported by the service provider for example the customer can make payments using the payment methods like cheque, or credit card or direct debit or cash or wire transfers etc.

 An operator may have multiple bank accounts into which it will receive payment done through bank accounts directly.
 These bank accounts are referred to as holding accounts and sends payment detail to the billing system in text files.

-If payments are received outside the billing system either manually or electronically, then those payment are uploaded into the system using automated process to settle down the invoices.
+If payments are received outside the billing system either manually or electronically, then those payments are uploaded into the system using automated process to settle down the invoices.

-Billing Systems provides facility to capture credit card or debit card information and automatic payment methods on monthly basis.
+Billing Systems provide facility to capture credit card or debit card information and automatic payment methods on monthly basis.